serenorg/serendb/docs/sourcetree.md

 `/vendor/postgres-v14` and `/vendor/postgres-v15`:

-PostgreSQL source tree per version, with the modifications needed for Neon.
+PostgreSQL source tree per version, with the modifications needed for SerenDB.

-`/pgxn/neon`:
+`/pgxn/serendb`:

 PostgreSQL extension that implements storage manager API and network communications with remote page server.

-`/pgxn/neon_test_utils`:
+`/pgxn/serendb_test_utils`:

 PostgreSQL extension that contains functions needed for testing and debugging.

-`/pgxn/neon_walredo`:
+`/pgxn/serendb_walredo`:

 Library to run Postgres as a "WAL redo process" in the pageserver.

 `/safekeeper`:

-The neon WAL service that receives WAL from a primary compute nodes and streams it to the pageserver.
+The SerenDB WAL service that receives WAL from a primary compute nodes and streams it to the pageserver.
 It acts as a holding area and redistribution center for recently generated WAL.

 For more detailed info, see [walservice.md](./walservice.md)